 What Are ISO Geographic Codes?

 ISO geographic codes are internationally recognized location identifiers used to represent countries, regions, and administrative areas in a standardized format.
-Examples include:
+Examples include:- US for the United States

 - GB for the United Kingdom